bends94/Garmin-.gpx-Analysis/README.md

 # Garmin-.gpx-Analysis
-Garmin .gpx File Exploration and Analysis
+Garmin .gpx File Exploration and Analysis.
+Example files will not be included, as they show my home address in the (Longitude,Latitude) coordinates.